-- 5 cloves (or a couple of the little round ones as above)
+- 5 cloves or a couple of the little round ones as above

-- 2 chilli’s (seeds in or out you are the judge.
-Mine are in.)
+- 2 chilli’s seeds in or out you are the judge.
+Mine are in.

-- 3 golden shallots (or red or an onion)
+- 3 golden shallots or red or an onion

 - 1 Tbsp peanut oil

 - Once everything is thoroughly cooked through, soft and a little mushy, you can then transfer the mix into a food processor or use a stick blender to turn it into a paste.
-If you need to reduce the liquid a bit just cook it off more or you can add a bit more water if too thick.
+If you need to reduce the liquid a bit cook it off a little more or if it's too thick add a bit more water.